topazape/LSTM_Chem/README.md

 # LSTM_Chem
 This is the implementation of the paper - [Generative Recurrent Networks for De Novo Drug Design](https://doi.org/10.1002/minf.201700111)
 ## Update (2019/12/16)
-* Re-implimented all the code using tensorflow 2.0 (tf.keras)
+* Reimplimented all code to use tensorflow 2.0.0 (tf.keras)
-* Changed data_loader implementation to reduce memory usage using generator
+* Changed data_loader to use generator to reduce memory usage
 * Removed some unused atoms and symbols
 * Changed directory layout
 ## Requirements